bapowell/python-mqtt-client-shell/README.md

 ### Basics

-The program implements a set of nested *sub* shells:
+The program implements a set of nested *sub* shells (i.e. consoles):

 1. Upon startup the initial shell is the **Main** (i.e. Client) shell, where changes can be made to MQTT client parameters, e.g. client_id, protocol version, etc.